-Jeld-Wen doesn't specify the type of wood used for this dutch door, but I'm guessing walnut.
-An exterior door, it opens to a back or side yard.
-Dutch doors work great when opening to less public areas of your property than the front.
-Cats come and go, vaulting the lower half.
-Neighbors saunter over to discuss kids, HOA, schools, or just to borrow that proverbial cup of sugar.
+This exterior door from Jeld-Wen in a basic solid-panel design is an ideal option for opening to a back or side yard.
+Dutch doors work great when opening to less public areas of your property.
+Cats can come and go, vaulting the lower half; neighbors can saunter over to discuss kids, talk about neighborhood issues, or just to borrow that proverbial cup of sugar.

 02 of 04